 Instructors: Lisa McKeag, UMass Extension Educator & Michael Botelho, MDAR Commonwealth Quality Program Director

-Co-sponsored by UMass Extension, Massachusetts Department of Agricultural Resources (MDAR) and Southeastern Massachusetts Agricultural Partnership (SEMAP)
+Co-sponsored by UMass Extension and the Massachusetts Department of Agricultural Resources (MDAR)

-Price includes the required PSA Grower Manual ($50 value), a Certificate of Course attendance from AFDO ($35 value), Certificate of attendance from UMass/MDAR and lunch and refreshments
+Price includes the required PSA Grower Manual ($50 value), a Certificate of Course attendance from the Association of Food and Drug Officials ($35 value), and lunch and refreshments.

 Participants will learn about produce safety best practices, key parts of the FSMA Produce Safety Rule requirements, and how these requirements will be enforced in MA through MDAR’s Commonwealth Quality Program (CQP).
 There will be time for questions and discussion, so participants should come prepared to share their experiences and produce safety questions.